m2049r/xmrwallet/doc/FAQ.md

 ## What features does it have?

+- Seamless XMR.TO integration - instantly pay BTC with XMR using third-party XMR.TO service
+- Speaks spanish
 - Uses Monero v0.11.1.0
 - Support for Android >= 5.0 with ARM processor
 - Testnet and Mainnet